ca-plants/ebplants/jekyll/index.md

 ---
-title: East Bay Plants
+title: Plants of the East Bay
 ---
-# Plants of the East Bay

 This site contains information about the plants which grow wild in Alameda and Contra Costa counties.

 To get started, you can look at the [plant lists](./index_lists.html) or [search for a plant by name](./name_search.html).